ShahinSHH/COVID-CAPS/README.md

 positive COVID-19 cases, we binarized the labels as either positive or negative.
 In other words the three labels of normal, bacterial, and non-COVID viral together form the negative class.

+## Requirements
+* Tested with tensorflow-gpu 2 and keras-gpu 2.2.4
+* Python 3.6